 How can you have two-step authentication?

-This feature is included in the Azure Active Directory Premium subscription and in the packages it contains: A solution that, in addition to helping to guarantee access to applications and data only to people who really are who they say they are, includes the ability to enforce smarter constraints using three key features:
+This feature is included in the Azure Active Directory Premium subscription and in the packages that it contains: A solution that, in addition to helping to guarantee access to applications and data only to people who really are who they say they are, includes the ability to apply smarter restrictions through three key features:

 - Conditional access : To limit access to applications from outside the company (based on group membership, geographic location and device status).

 - Identity protection: Risk-based conditional access.
-To do this, strange behaviors are analyzed (for example, you have logged in from very distant locations in an impossible time, trying to access from a computer not managed by the organization and others).
+For this, strange behaviors are analyzed (for example, you have logged in from very far locations in an impossible time, you try to access from a computer not managed by the organization and others).

-- Management of privileged identities: Administration and protection of administrator accounts, allowing the administrator role to be assigned to a user temporarily, alerting them to the change and supervising their access to resources.
+- Management of privileged identities: Administration and protection of administrator accounts, allowing to assign the administrator role to a user temporarily, alerting the change and supervising their access to resources.

-If you want, see all the details of Azure Active Directory Premium
+If you wish, see all the details of Azure Active Directory Premium

-In short, "hackers" have more and more methods at their disposal to obtain the credentials of users and, in most cases, they will end up obtaining it.
+Ultimately, hackers have more and more methods at their disposal to obtain user credentials and, in most cases, they will end up obtaining it.

 Do you want to know more about how to protect the identity of your users?
 Contact us!